ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 ## Ideas
 Col Generators:
-- Categorical
+- Categorical (using Enum)
-- Unique IDs
+- Unique IDs (using UUID or other feature)
 - Cardinality

 Data Generators:
 The data generators could all be staticmethods in a class?